robertmartin8/PyPortfolioOpt/docs/User Guide.rst

 ##########

 This is designed to be a pratical guide, mostly aimed at users who are interested in a quick way of optimally combining some assets (most likely equities).
-However, I point out areas that a more advanced user might like to take note of, as they may be suitable springboards for more advanced optimisation techniques.
+However, when necessary I do introduce the required theory, as well as pointing out areas that may be suitable springboards for more advanced optimisation techniques.
 Details about the parameters are left for the respective documentation pages (please see the sidebar).

 PyPortfolioOpt is designed with modulatrity in mind; the below flowchart sums up the current functionality and overall layout of PyPortfolioOpt.